Thermal barrier coating: Automotive

 Thermal barrier ceramic coatings are becoming more common in automotive applications.
 They are specifically designed to reduce heat loss from engine exhaust system components including exhaust manifolds, turbocharger casings, exhaust headers, downpipes and tailpipes.
 This process is also known as "exhaust heat management".
 When used under-bonnet, these have the positive effect of reducing engine bay temperatures, therefore reducing the intake air temperature.

 Although most ceramic coatings are applied to metallic parts directly related to the engine exhaust system, technological advances now allow thermal barrier coatings to be applied via plasma spray onto composite materials.
 It is now commonplace to find ceramic-coated components in modern engines and on high-performance components in race series such as Formula 1.
 As well as providing thermal protection, these coatings are also used to prevent physical degradation of the composite material due to friction.
 This is possible because the ceramic material bonds with the composite (instead of merely sticking on the surface with paint), thereby forming a tough coating that doesn't chip or flake easily.

 Although thermal barrier coatings have been applied to the insides of exhaust system components, problems have been encountered because of the difficulty in preparing the internal surface prior to coating.

 Aviation

-Interest in increasing the efficiency of gas turbine engines for aviation applications has prompted research into higher combustion temperatures.
-Turbine efficiency is strongly correlated with combustion temperature.
-Higher temperature combustion improves the thermodynamic efficiency of the machine, giving a more favourable ratio of work generated in relation to waste heat.Thermal barrier coatings are commonly used to protect nickel-based superalloys from both melting and thermal cycling in aviation turbines.
+Thermal barrier coatings are commonly used to protect nickel-based superalloys from both melting and thermal cycling in aviation turbines.
 Combined with cool air flow, TBCs increase the allowable gas temperature above that of the superalloy melting point.

 To avoid the difficulties associated with the melting point of superalloys, many researchers are investigating ceramic-matrix composites (CMCs) as high-temperature alternatives.
 Generally, these are made from fiber-reinforced SiC.
 Rotating parts are especially good candidates for the material change due to the enormous fatigue that they endure.
 Not only do CMCs have better thermal properties, but they are also lighter meaning that less fuel would be needed to produce the same thrust for the lighter aircraft.
 The material change is, however, not without consequences.
 At high temperatures, these CMCs are reactive with water and form gaseous silicon hydroxide compounds that corrode the CMC.